 RPM-based formulas must be placed in a specific directory structure to ensure that they work correctly.
-A formula contains two separate directories: States, and metadata.
+A formula contains two separate directories: states, and metadata.
 Folders in these directories need to have exactly matching names.

 The formula states directory contains anything necessary for a Salt state to work independently.
-This includes .Sls files, a map.jinja file and any other required files.
+This includes .sls files, a map.jinja file and any other required files.
 This directory should only be modified by RPMs and should not be edited manually.
 For example, the locale-formula states directory is located in:

-'''

 /usr/share/salt-formulas/states/locale/

-'''

-The metadata directory contains a form.yml file which defines the forms for Uyuni.
-It also contains an optional metadata.yml file that contains additional information about a formula.
+To create formulas with forms, the metadata directory contains a form.yml file.
+The form.yml file defines the forms for Uyuni.
+The metadata directory also contains an optional metadata.yml file that contains additional information about a formula.
 For example, the locale-formula metadata directory is located in:

-'''

 /usr/share/susemanager/formulas/metadata/locale/

-'''